When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 - Low initial cost

 - Cartridges have to be replaced more often

 - Doesn’t shave as closely

-You may nick yourself a few times at first, but if you follow instructions closely, you’ll get used to them quickly enough.
+You may nick yourself a few times at first, since safety razors have a sharp blade, but if you follow instructions closely, you’ll get used to them quickly enough.
 (And we’ll include instruction on how to use them later in this article.)

 Recommended Shaving Products:

 Why Cartridge Razors Are Inferior

 At some point, big razor companies — most notably Gillette who started a trend upon releasing their Mach 3 — have convinced us that a single blade is no longer enough.
 They’ll have us believe that we need five-bladed razors with lubrication strips, vibrating handles and “Flexball Technology.”
 (What?!)

 Even Q from the James Bond movies couldn’t make this shit up.

 The truth is, this is all a bunch of baloney.
 The only reason you need a lubrication strip is because the multiple blades are overkill and cause the skin irritation.
 The multiple blades, the vibrating handle and the Flexball BS is all just marketing trying to make their product look like “more than just a razor.”